-My research involves i) designing and controlling the self-assembly of stimuli-responsive amphiphilic block copolymers.
-Such materials can be used to create assemblies that respond to environmental stimuli (for example, changes in temperature, pH, or oxidation/reduction reactions).
-We intend to use these materials as synthetic matrices and scaffolds for ii) controlling the chemical and electronic properties of interfaces and iii) incorporating functional biomolecules – enzymes or membrane proteins – into stimuli that change the properties of the polymer matrix.
+Soft Nanotechnology.
+My research involves i) understanding the self-assembly of stimuli-responsive polymers into dynamic nanostructures.
+Materials like this can form assemblies that respond to environmental stimuli – like changes in temperature, pH, or chemical potential.
+We’re going to use these materials to ii) control the chemical and electronic properties at liquid-solid interfaces and iii) use biocatalysis – enzymes or membrane proteins – to change the properties and morphologies of these self-assembly nanomaterials.

 Designing and Controlling the Self-Assembly of Stimuli-Responsive Polymers.
-Amphiphilic molecules, like surfactants and lipids, spontaneously organize into aggregated structures from micelles to cell-membranes.
-Polymeric amphiphiles offer a rich library of self-assembling molecules that may be finely tuned for specific applications.
-Incorporating switchable functional groups that are responsive to pH, temperature, or oxidizing/reducing conditions makes it possible to switch between different kinds of assemblies.
-Students interested in this project will develop skills designing, synthesizing, and interrogating stimuli-responsive molecules and the resulting structures, which will be useful for a range of applications from sensors to drug delivery.
+Amphiphilic molecules, like surfactants and lipids, spontaneously organize into aggregated nanostructures, like micelles and vesicles.
+Polymer amphiphiles offer a rich library of self-assembling molecules that may be finely tuned for specific applications.
+Incorporating functional groups that are responsive to pH, temperature, or chemical potential makes it possible to change the properties and shape of these assemblies.
+Students interested in this area will develop skills designing, synthesizing, and interrogating stimuli-responsive nano-structures, which will be useful for a range of applications from sensors to drug delivery.

 Schematic representation of a cyborg material consisting of a localized biotic catalyst – an enzyme or a membrane transport protein (purple) – bound to a bilayer membrane prepared from abiotic stimuli-responsive polymers.
 The action of the catalyst produces localized changes (e.g. pH, heat, or electrochemical) that will alter the morphology (i.e. the shape parameter) of the individual polymers (left) and, by extension, the synthetic membranes they comprise (right).

 Integrating Biological Function in Stimuli-Responsive Vesicles and Bilayers.
-A wide range of polymers exist that respond to changes in pH, temperature, or oxidizing/reducing conditions.
-It is now possible to create materials that change their equilibrium shape to favor the formation of micelles, bilayers, or other structures depending on their local environment.
-Stimuli-responsive polymers (e.g. containing pH-sensitive polyacrylic acids) coupled to heterogeneous catalysts, including enzymes (e.g. urease), make it possible to translate chemical signals that polymer amphiphiles don’t recognize (e.g. urea) into stimuli the polymer amphiphiles do recognize (e.g. increase in pH).
-Clever designs of such systems would enable the development of materials that respond via catalysis to stimuli that are (otherwise) unrelated to the normal stimuli these materials are sensitive to.
-Such materials would find tremendous value as self-actuating materials, biosensors, and drug delivery vehicles.
+We are also interested in creating materials that change their shape to favor the dynamic transformation between micelles, bilayers, and other structures depending on their local environment.
+Stimuli-responsive polymers coupled to hetero-geneous catalysts, including enzymes, make it possible to translate chemical signals into physical changes to self-assembled nano-structures.
+Clever designs of such systems would enable the development of biohybrid “cyborg materials” that respond via catalysis to stimuli that are (otherwise) unrelated to the normal stimuli these materials are sensitive to.
+Such materials would find tremendous value as self-actuating nanomaterials.